-Consumers must have qualifying health coverage (also known as MEC), obtain an exemption, or pay a Shared Responsibility Payment If consumers qualify for an exemption, they don't have to pay the Shared Responsibility Payment for each month they qualify for an exemption There are different kinds of exemptions.
+Under the Individual Shared Responsibility Provision, consumers must have qualifying health coverage (also known as MEC) for each month, obtain an exemption, or pay a Shared Responsibility Payment.
+Consumers who were enrolled in MEC for the entire tax year can report that on their federal income tax returns.
+If consumers qualify for an exemption, they don't have to pay the Shared Responsibility Payment for each month they qualify for an exemption.
+There are different kinds of exemptions.
 How consumers get an exemption depends on the type of exemption.
-Consumers can obtain some exemptions only from the Marketplace while others they may claim when they file their tax returns, both types of exemptions are reported on IRS Form 8965 when filing a tax return.
+While consumers can obtain some exemptions only from the Marketplaces, they may claim others when they file their tax returns.
+Both types of exemptions are reported on IRS Form 8965 when filing a tax return.
+If a consumer qualifies for an exemption, the notice will include the consumer's unique Exemption Certificate Number (ECN).
+Consumers use their ECN to complete IRS Form 8965 - Health Coverage Exemptions.